Ellen Bree Burns, pioneering federal judge, dies at 95

 Her son, Joseph Burns, says she died Monday at a hospital in New Haven after a brief illness.

-President Jimmy Carter nominated Burns for a federal judgeship in Connecticut in 1978 and she was confirmed by the Senate, after having served as the first female state Superior Court judge in Connecticut.
-She served nearly four decades on the federal bench, including as chief judge of the federal courts in Connecticut, until her retirement in 2015.
+She became a federal judge in 1978 after being nominated by President Jimmy Carter.
+After having served as the first female Connecticut Superior Court judge, she spent nearly four decades on the federal bench including as chief judge of the federal courts in Connecticut, until her retirement in 2015.

 Burns presided over many prominent criminal cases, including ones involving mobsters and Hells Angels.